nojronatron/nojronatron.github.io/code401-files/android-kvd-espresso-tasks.md

 ### Lifecycle of Task in Back Stack

-Activities are store in the Back Stack in LIFO order:
+Activities are stored in the Back Stack in LIFO order:

 1. Device HomeScreen.
 1. App Alpha is launched (now foreground).